-In addition, some of the users reported enabling Virtualization in BIOS help them fix the issue and their computer allows install windows 11 without any error.
-So look for “Intel Virtualization Technology” or “Virtualization Technology” or “Intel VT-x” or “AMD-V” or “SVM Mode” in your BIOS settings If found anything just enable it.
+In addition, some of the users reported enabling Virtualization in BIOS helps them fix the issue and their computer allows install Windows 11 without any error.
+So look for “Intel Virtualization Technology” or “Virtualization Technology” or “Intel VT-x” or “AMD-V” or “SVM Mode” in your BIOS settings If you find anything just enable it.

-- Finally, press F10 key on the keyboard to save changes and reboot your computer.
+- Finally, press the F10 key on the keyboard to save changes and reboot your computer.

 Pro Tip: if you are going to clean install Windows 11, make sure to install Windows 11 (or Windows 10) in the UEFI mode to prevent any issues in the future.